 The recognition of deferred tax assets is based upon whether it is more likely than not that sufficient and suitable taxable profits will be available in the future against which the reversal of temporary differences can be deducted.
-Where the temporary differences are related to losses, the availability of the losses to offset against forecast taxable profits is also considered.
+To determine the future taxable profits, reference is made to the latest available profit forecasts.
+Where the temporary differences are related to losses, relevant tax law is considered to determine the availability of the losses to offset against the future taxable profits.